Houston4444/RaySession/INSTALL.md

  - qtchooser

 On Debian and Ubuntu, use these commands to install all build dependencies: <br/>
-`$ sudo apt-get install python3-pyqt5 pyqt5-dev-tools qtchooser`
+`$ sudo apt-get install python3-pyqt5 pyqt5-dev-tools qtchooser qttools5-dev-tools`

 To run it, you'll additionally need: